What you will be involved in

 - read reports before chairing the monthly Governing Body meeting

 Councillors make decisions that address the needs of Auckland as a whole.

-- meet with water specialists to discuss options for improving water quality at a local beach
+- meet with water specialists to discuss options for improving water levels in Auckland's dams

 - hear an update on progress in preventing the spread of kauri dieback

 - speak to residents as part of a consultation about a new bylaw

 - talk to media about plans for Auckland's waterfront.

 Local boards make decisions on local issues like local amenities, parks and sporting facilities, setting the vision for their area that will help build strong communities.

 They identify and communicate the views of local people on regional decisions and policies, and represent the board within the community and at regional level.

 - Make decisions on local matters.